-Display is 8 digits, green vacuum fluorescent "Itron" tubes.
+Display is 8 digits, newly developed green VFD (Vacuum Fluorescent Display) "Itron" tubes.

 "Has four MOS/LSI chips and a clock generator.
-Each chip contains 900 MOS transistor equivalents."
-(Electronic Design, Jan.
-1971).
+Each chip contains 900 MOS transistor equivalents.".

 "The logic tasks are split up among the four packages.
 The first, called the NRD 2256, handles the display and numerical read-in functions.
 Decimal-point control is taken care of by the second circuit, the DC 2266.
 The third, AU 2276, handles digital addition and register input control.
-The fourth the AC 2266, rides herd on the arithmetic and provides the registers."
-(Electronics, March 1969).
+The fourth the AC 2266, rides herd on the arithmetic and provides the registers.".

 See below for further information on the development of this model.